Touch Screen Gaskets, Display Gaskets, LCD Gaskets

 Designing the touch panel gasket for manufacturability can keep costs down – both part cost and touch panel assembling cost.
 For mid- and high-volume quantities, die cutting is the preferred method.
 A steel rule die can be produced quickly and inexpensively to allow the gasket to be kiss-cut against the adhesive release liner.
 Kiss-cutting allows the gasket installer to peel the gasket from a roll.
 Kiss-cut parts drastically improve throughput during assembly as compared to individually removing a liner from a loose part.

 Some OEMs and contract manufacturers prefer to have the center of the gasket remain in place, held in place with small, breakaway tabs.
 Leaving the centers intact allows for easier positioning on the display when a fixture is not being used.
 Low tack, clean peeling adhesive is needed.

 Specification requirements help with material selection, for example, NEMA 4, IP 65 or IP 66 will require closed cell or solid materials in order to pass testing.
 Less aggressive requirements such as NEMA 12 and IP 54 allow for more material options.

 Typical UL specifications are UL 94, UL 508 (UL 60947) and UL 50.
 UL 94 addresses a flame requirement, UL 508 (UL 60947) is suitability for industrial controls, and UL 50 and UL 50E are for gasketing.
 Other UL specifications may apply depending on how and where the end product is being used.

-Contact Us for further assistance with gaskets for touch screens, touch panels and LCDs.
+Contact Us for further assistance with gaskets for touch screens, touch panels, LEDs and LCDs.